Cold and flu season is upon us. Which means we might catch a bug.

 Soups have been espoused for eons as a weapon of choice against illness.
 Between the sodium, protein, and liquid, soups set you up for success while you crush sleep on the couch.
 I suggest shooting for a minimum of two or three cans a day, or if you’ve got the energy you can make some at home.

 For high density carbs- think white rice, bananas, and sweet potatoes/yams.
-Your body needs lots of energy to fight off the virus, and these foods provide exactly that while still being able to breath while you eat!
+Your body needs lots of energy to fight off the virus/bacteria, and these foods provide exactly that while still being able to breath while you eat!
 I would also suggest sneaking in some fats with these carbs- grass-fed butter, coconut oil, even almond or peanut butter (on your bananas) to help ensure you are getting enough calories over all.

 And how about post-sickness recovery?

 If you were sick from a cold or the flu, it can take up to two weeks for your symptoms to be gone and for you to be back in the gym.